CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: '.base files', 'database-like views', 'Bases', 'table views', 'card views', 'filters', 'formulas', 'Obsidian'.
-These are terms users would naturally use when needing this skill.
+Excellent coverage of natural terms users would say: '.base files', 'Bases', 'table views', 'card views', 'filters', 'formulas', 'Obsidian', 'database-like views of notes'.
+These are terms users would naturally use when requesting this functionality.

 3 / 3